 If you need to delete a bookmark, move your cursor to the bookmark’s description, and click on the trashcan icon.

-Udemy’s video player has an autoplay feature so that the next lecture will play automatically for you.
+Udemy’s course player has an autoplay feature so that the next lecture will play automatically for you.
 Autoplay is enabled as the default setting.
 If you prefer to manually start the next lecture, however, you can follow the steps below to turn off the autoplay feature.

 If you have any additional questions regarding the autoplay feature, or encounter any issues with it, please contact Udemy Support.

 In addition to taking your Udemy courses on your computer or mobile device, you can watch and progress through them via Apple TV.
 Through Udemy’s Apple TV app, not only can you take your courses on a big screen TV, you can also search for, wishlist and purchase new courses.

 Please note: only the 4th generation or later versions of Apple TV support the Udemy app.

 You can download and access the Udemy Apple TV app by following these steps:

 - Go to “Categories”, click on “Education” and browse for Udemy.

 - You can also find the Udemy app by utilizing the “Search” function in the App Store.

 If you already have a Udemy account, and the Udemy iOS app downloaded to your smartphone or tablet, then you can quickly login by using the “one-tap sign-in” option.
 Just open the app on your mobile device, and the option to sign-in into the Apple TV app will appear on your television.
 Your mobile device and Apple TV need to be on the same Wifi network.